codebasedlearning/ios_course/b_swift/README.md

 ### 👉 Task 'The Agony Lands'

 Develop a generic Queue class that can handle any data type.
+If you like, you can start with a non-generic one for a particular type, such as Int or String.

 The queue should support basic operations such as enqueue, dequeue, and peek.

 - Solve this task in a function `theAgonyLands`.
-- Implement a generic class `Queue` where the type of elements it holds is unspecified until an instance is created.
-The queue should be able to store elements of any given type.
+- Implement a (generic) class `Queue`.
+The queue should be able to store elements of any given type (or your particular type).
 Implement these Queue Operations:
     - `enqueue`: Add an element to the back of the queue.
     - `dequeue`: Remove the element at the front of the queue and return it.
 If the queue is empty, return `nil`.
     - `peek`: Return the element at the front of the queue without removing it.
 If the queue is empty, return `nil`.